mrseanryan/gpt-diff/README.md

 # gpt-diff

-Summarize differences between files or a git diff via an LLM.
+Summarize differences between files or within a git diff, via an LLM.

-Automates the chore of comparing files and writing up a summary.
+- Automates the chore of comparing files and writing up a summary.
+- Uses a local LLM for maximum privacy.

 ## Features